localmess/localhost-abuse/crawl-data-processing/README.md

 ---

-## 🗄️ Crawl Data
+## 🗄️ List of Crawls

-The table below lists the crawls performed for the paper.
+The table below lists the crawls performed for the study.

 Crawl name | Location* | Configuration | Consent mode | Date | Num. of websites | URL list**
 -- | -- | -- | -- | -- | -- | --